BlueBrain/Search/README.md

     --publish-all \
     --volume /raid/assets:/assets \
     --env ASSETS_PATH="/assets" \
+    --name embedding_server \
     embedding_server
 ```

+The server will take some time to initialize and to download pre-trained
+models, so give it a bit of time before trying to send requests.

 The flag `--rm` will ensure that the container is removed after it is stopped.
 The
 flag `--publish-all` opens up a port for sending requests to the server.
 Docker selects